Writing Disaster Stories

 In other words, make the costs personal.

 Generally, the first part of a disaster story involves establishing the web of relationships around the main character while the forewarnings -- the little signs that the tsunami is coming -- happen in the background.
-But what draws the reader into the story is the characters.
-Work on making these interesting, so the reader cares about the main character and the various relationship arcs.
+Let the threat build a little slowly at first while you draw the reader into the story with the characters and relationships.
+Work on making these interesting, so the reader cares about the main character and wants to see the characters they like survive.

-Act two is the place where the tsunami becomes a real threat and starts to disrupt the world around your main character so that everything starts to get complicated.
+Act two is the place where the tsunami hits and starts to disrupt the world around your main character so that everything gets complicated.
+Now the characters have a new focus -- surviving.

 Best of luck.